CharlieAndTheChocolateFactory/ENGG1340Group33/README.md

 ## Compilation and Execution Instructions

 1. Make sure all files (main.cpp, main.h, game.cpp, game.h, and Makefile) are in the same folder on Linux;
-2. Type "make main";
+2. open the folder in terminal;
+3. Type `make`
-3. Type "./main" to start the game.
+4. Type `./main` to start the programme.
+5. After each running. type `make clean` to clean the unwanted files.